East of England Ambulance Service board 'should resign' after report

-"Yes, we have seen some resignations from the board but more need to follow."'A clean slate'
+"Yes, we have seen some resignations from the board but more need to follow."

 Gary Applin, Unison branch secretary, said: "I want to go forward.
 However, we are seeing remnants of the old regime still in place - senior members of the board who are still present.

 "I have my reservations about whether they are able to change in the manner that we need to to go forward.
 Our staff know who they feel are culpable.

 "They want a clean slate.
 Let's get on with it."

 Dr Anthony Marsh, chief executive of the West Midlands Ambulance Service, was commissioned to write the report because of concerns over the trust's performance.

 In March the trust was ordered to improve by the Care Quality Commission (CQC) after failing to meet its care and welfare target.

 Dr Marsh's report, published on Tuesday, said there was a lack of accountability throughout the organisation and made 24 specific recommendations, including cutting back on management to pay for more emergency crews.